Feeding Birds & Other Critters in your Garden

 - Learn how you can help wild birds survive the cold winter

 - Food like seeds, protein rich insects and worms, flies; birds love mosquitoes, spiders, aphids and ants.
 It is important not to kill all the bugs in your yard as they present an important food source for the birds.
 However, it is important to control bugs that serve as vectors for diseases, such as mosquitos.
-Click here for information on controlling mosquitoes.
+Effectively and safely controlling mosquitoes

 - Planting native flowers, shrubs and trees will encourage a rich insect life in your yard that will, in turn, provide necessary food for wild birds.